jlevy/the-art-of-command-line/README.md

 - To get OS X release information, use `sw_vers`.

 ## Windows only

+These items are relevant *only* on Windows.

+- Since Window 10 use [Bash on Ubuntu on Windows](https://msdn.microsoft.com/commandline/wsl/about), which provides a familiar Bash environment with Unix command line utilities and allows Linux programs to run on Windows.

 - Access the power of the Unix shell under Microsoft Windows by installing [Cygwin](https://cygwin.com/).
 Most of the things described in this document will work out of the box.